HSLdevcom/helmet-ui/README.md

 1. Logs are written under the Helmet Model System folder and while they are rotated on daily basis per given filename, the folder is never ultimately cleaned up.

 ## Version history
+**2.1.1**
+ENHANCEMENT: *Reminder text "downloading new model-system requires internet connection"*
+ENHANCEMENT: *Add button in Settings to download new helmet-model-system version*
+FIX: *Overriding old model-system versions is postfixed with epoch timestamp in folder name*
+FIX: *pip install is performed after download of model-systed (previously triggered only on switching folder)*

+**2.1.0**
+FEA: *Cost Benefit Analysis (two input scenario result folders, and evaluation year, passed to side-script)*

+**2.0.0**
+Breaking change: Python interface is called via args, instead of stdin.
+Also the Python file name is different.
+Compatible with model-system version 0.1.0 and newer.

 **1.5.0**
 FEA: *Various UI/UX enhancements from discussion with an end-user*